cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-08-22-paip-chapter3.md

 >*No doubt about it.
 Common Lisp is a *big* language*.

 There is a lot to Common Lisp.
-In this chapter we will learn the subset of Lisp Norvig uses in his book.
+In this chapter Norvig shows us the subset of Lisp he uses in his book.

 There are six maxims every programmer should know about:
 - Be specific.
 (Use `when` instead of `if` if there is only one clause.)